jgpattis/flooding_plPro/simulation_setup/README.md

     - Conc_to_num 0.1 molar is 85 ligands
 11. insert small molecule with
     - gmx insert-molecules
+12. add prm, itp, and molecules lines for small molecule to protein topology file
-12. solvate your system
+13. solvate your system
-13. Add 0.15 M ions to the system
+14. Add 0.15 M ions to the system
-14. Generate restraints for ligand with genrestr
+15. Generate restraints for ligand with genrestr
-15. run energy minimization
+16. run energy minimization
-16. run NPT equilibration for 0.5 ns with position restraints
+17. run NPT equilibration for 0.5 ns with position restraints
-17. run NVT equilibration for 0.5 ns with position restraints
+18. run NVT equilibration for 0.5 ns with position restraints
-18. run production NVT simulations!
+19. run production NVT simulations!